 Programs & Services

-EOPS: The mission of EOPS is to serve low-income and educationally disadvantage students by providing academic support services to assist students in achieving their educational goals.
+EOPS: The mission of EOPS is to serve low-income and educationally disadvantaged students by providing academic support services to assist students in achieving their educational goals.

-EOPS offers academic, career and Personal counseling, educational planning and academic progress monitoring, peer advising and mentoring, priority registration, outreach and recruitment, orientation to college, financial aid advising and workshops, California State University and University of California transfer application fee waivers, and transfer workshops.
+EOPS offers academic, career and personal counseling, book vouchers, priority registration, orientation to college, transfer workshops, and California State University and University of California transfer application fee waivers to active EOPS participants.

-In addition, the program offers instructional support services such as book service program, tutorial service, and special activities such as the Cooperative Agencies Resources for Education (CARE) for EOPS students who are single head of household with a dependent(s) who is under the age of 14 years old and the Pre-trial Diversion and Second Chance programs.
+In addition, EOPS offers special programs such as the Cooperative Agencies Resources for Education (CARE) for EOPS students who are single head of household with a dependent(s) receiving county cash aid/TANF.

-EOPS has been recognized by the Chancellor's Office, California Community Colleges as one of the most unique educational counseling and student support programs in the State.
-To date, EOPS has assisted over 100,000 students, serving approximately 1,400 students per semester.
+EOPS has been recognized by the California Community Colleges Chancellor's Office as one of the most unique educational counseling and student support programs in the State.
+To date, CCSF EOPS has assisted over 100,000 students, serving approximately 1,000 students per semester.